tochev/git-annex-remote-pcloud/README.md

 ### Using the Remote ###

-Just like any other git annex remote:
+Just like any other git annex remote, see the git-annex manual.

     $ git annex copy . --to mypcloud
     $ git annex copy . --from mypcloud
     $ git annex drop FILE --from mypcloud
-    $ git annex fsck --from mypcloud
+    $ git annex fsck --from mypcloud [--numcopies=2]
     $ git annex unused --from mypcloud
+    $ git annex sync mycploud [--content]

 ## License ##